 This steak is also very reasonably priced.

-What cooking method is best?
+What cooking method is best for Flat Iron Steak?

-Flat iron steak can be broiled in the oven, pan seared on top of the stove or grilled.
+This cut of beef can be broiled in the oven, pan seared on top of the stove or grilled.

 My favorite method is to cook it on the grill.
 This ensures a great sear and I love having prominent grill marks.